jinmei612/from_heroku_to_datadog_advanced/README.md

 You should have one heroku webapp running after this exercise: https://github.com/jinmei612/from_heroku_to_datadog

-Now, let's create another heroku webapp that calls the webapp we created earlier
+Now, let's create another heroku webapp using the files in this repo.
+(Change the URL [here](https://github.com/jinmei612/from_heroku_to_datadog_advanced/blob/master/app.py#L13) to your own heroku webapp)

 You know what to do, if not, revisit https://github.com/jinmei612/from_heroku_to_datadog/blob/master/README.md